 Wispy bangs are versatile, and they suit any length and style.
 They accentuate eyes and cheekbones, too.
 These wispy curtain bangs with long hair frame a square face shape.

-Gorgeous Fringe on Long Straight Hair
+#38: Gorgeous Fringe on Long Straight Hair

-Gorgeous Curtain Fringe with Straight Hair
+#39: Gorgeous Curtain Fringe with Straight Hair

 A gorgeous curtain fringe with straight hair creates an easy-to-style trend.
 One lady who wears it can play with some waves and curls to amp it up.
 For those who have a sharp jawline, this is a must-try.
 The long length covers the jaw area, while the bangs soften the face shape.

-Long Curtain Fringe with a Balayage
+#40: Sultry Long Curtain Fringe with a Balayage

-To cut the bangs, Florida-based stylist Chloe Anan used a technique inspired by Goldwell educator Tony Cola.
-She explains, “I took a small triangle where the inner eyebrows begin to create the perimeter using a feather razor.
-I pulled everything to that, established a guideline, and built the remaining cut from there.”
+To cut the bangs, a technique inspired by Goldwell educator Tony Cola was used.
+I took a small triangle where the inner eyebrows begin to create the perimeter using a feather razor.
+I pulled everything to that, established a guideline, and built the remaining cut from there.

-Long Curtain Bangs for Shoulder-Length Hair
+#41: Modern Long Curtain Bangs on Shoulder-Length Hair

-“This haircut was done by using a circular perimeter around the hairline.
+Long curtain bangs for shoulder-length hair make a lived-in, shaggy style for ladies.
+It’s perfect on a naturally curly or wavy texture.
+This haircut was done by using a circular perimeter around the hairline.
 It created the movement, which framed the face.
 Opt for longer curtain bangs if you’ve had previous breakage.
-Ask your stylist to utilize the length of that and add the curtain bangs.” she explains.
+Ask your stylist to utilize the length of that and add the curtain bangs.

-Long Thin Curtain Bangs
+#42: Long and Thin Curtain Bangs

-Hairstylist Skye from London, UK shares a styling tip when wearing such a fringe.
-“Don’t use too much product in the fringe area as it’s the part of the hair that gets oily first.
-A little while after drying it, it will soften naturally with texture,” says Skye.
+Long thin curtain bangs are great for framing the face.
+They even look amazing for the cheekbones!
+Don’t use too much product in the fringe area as it’s the part of your hair that gets oily first.
+A little while after drying it, it will soften naturally with texture.